The Transfer Pricing Law Review: Luxembourg

 ii Authority scrutiny and evidence gathering

 The Luxembourg tax authorities typically review the transfer pricing documentation within the course of the verification of the tax return,11 unless the documentation has been provided previously (e.g., in the case of an APA request).
 Since they follow the OECD Guidelines,12 they expect to see, within the functional analysis, information as to the organisation and structure of the multinational enterprise (MNE) group and how it operates, in particular how value is generated by the MNE group.
-Circular Letter LIR No. 56/1 – 56 bis/1 requires, for example, that an APA request must include, among others, a description of the group, the relations between the functions of the parties to the controlled transaction and the rest of the group, as well as the value chain, the precise limits of the analysed transactions, an indication of any advance transfer pricing requests concluded with other states regarding the companies and transactions that are still in force at the time of the application.
+Circular letter LIR No. 56/1 – 56 bis/1 requires, for example, that an APA request must include, among others, a description of the group, the relations between the functions of the parties to the controlled transaction and the rest of the group, as well as the value chain, the precise limits of the analysed transactions, an indication of any advance transfer pricing requests concluded with other states regarding the companies and transactions that are still in force at the time of the application.

 Luxembourg has also implemented CbCR obligations (see Section II).
 CbCRs are, however, not publicly available.

 In the event that the taxpayer has not spontaneously provided the transfer pricing documentation (generally as an appendix to the annual tax return), the tax authorities can request the production thereof in accordance with Paragraph 171 GTL.
-Also, if they have reasonable doubts regarding the tax return, they must request the taxpayer to provide the necessary information to clarify the situation13 and in a second step to communicate relevant supporting documents.14 Once they have used all other means at their disposal to receive the necessary information from the taxpayer, they may request it from a third party.15 It should be noted that an international exchange of information upon demand may be requested by the tax authorities from other EU Member States, treaty countries and other OECD member countries.
+In addition, if they have reasonable doubts regarding the tax return, they must request the taxpayer to provide the necessary information to clarify the situation13 and in a second step to communicate relevant supporting documents.14 Once they have used all other means at their disposal to receive the necessary information from the taxpayer, they may request it from a third party.15 It should be noted that an international exchange of information upon demand may be requested by the tax authorities from other EU Member States, treaty countries and other OECD member countries.
 In the event that the taxable income may still not be determined, the tax authorities may proceed to a lump-sum estimation thereof.16, 17

 The Luxembourg courts admit that transfer pricing documentation may be prepared and submitted as late as during the litigation itself.